 Rates are competitive for the Bay Area.
 Please call 510.852.9772 to discuss fees for specific services (therapy, consultation, lectures).
 Dr. Zoffness is not currently on any insurance panels, but can provide a super bill at the end of the month to submit to your insurance company.
 Check with your insurance to determine what percent of CBT they will cover.

 GETTING REIMBURSED FOR CBT:

 1. If your child's doctor (neurologist, pediatrician, etc) has recommended CBT, make sure to get a written prescription.
 When you call your insurance co, inform them that CBT has been "prescribed" by your child's medical doctor, and be ready to provide a copy of the prescription if they request it.

 2. If CBT is "medically necessary," you should use this language with your insurance.
 If CBT has been recommended or prescribed by a medical doctor, it may be considered medically necessary, especially if your child has missed a significant amount of school or his/her functioning is impaired.
 It is more likely that an insurance company will cover a service if it is medically necessary.

-3. If your child has had pain or health issues for 3 or more months, this may be considered "chronic pain/illness."
+3. If your child has had pain or health issues for 3 or more months, this is considered "chronic pain/illness."
 This is also important information and may affect the likelihood that your claim is reimbursed.
 If it applies, use this term when you speak with your insurance.

 4. Always get the name of the person with whom you are speaking and note the date.